 The financing and budget office makes it easy... and Strayer makes the process seamless."

 Nicolas Wilcox, BSCJ, Alumnus

-Strayer is a GoArmyEd, Navy College Program Distance Learning Partnership (NCPDLP), and Air University Associate-to-Baccalaureate Cooperative (AU-ABC) school.
+Strayer is a participating school with GoArmyEd, Navy College Program Distance Learning Partnership (NCPDLP), and Air University Associate-to-Baccalaureate Cooperative (AU-ABC).
 It's our goal to make it as easy as possible for our servicemembers, veterans and military family members to reach their educational goals.
 We make your degree affordable and flexible through:

 - Special military scholarships for active-duty servicemembers and their spouses

 - Our membership in Servicemembers Opportunity Colleges (SOC), which allows you to complete an undergraduate degree at participating institutions regardless of where you're stationed

 - Credit for your applicable military training and education